icedream/ts3bot/README.md

 ## Supported features

-- Thanks to VLC support for YouTube and direct livestreams
+- Thanks to youtube-dl support for YouTube, SoundCloud, hundreds of other video portals and direct livestreams
 - Takes commands from both channel and private messages
 - Can change nickname on the fly